Top 10 Films takes a look at ten great examples of the “male adventure in self discovery” movie, a genre about coming-of-age later in life…

-I saw a common theme in some of my favourite movies: male characters, ranging in age, who had come to a crossroads.
-In many cases they were successful; they had a wife and kids, money and prosperity, a nice car and a big house.
-But something was missing.
+I saw a common theme in some of my favourite movies: male characters, ranging in age, who have come to a crossroads.
+In many cases they are successful; they have a wife and kids, money and prosperity, a nice car and a big house.
+But something is missing.

-The Male Adventure in Self-Discovery has to thank the coming-of-age drama for much of its themes, but it also has links with the yuppie-in-peril movie that became very popular during the 1980s.
+The Male Adventure in Self-Discovery has to thank the coming-of-age drama for many of its themes, but it also has links with the yuppie-in-peril movie that became very popular during the 1980s.

 These films see men disillusioned with their lives.
 Although they don’t know what is missing, they set out, often unwittingly, to discover it.
 These adventures tend to focus on seemingly innocuous situations that begin to spiral out of control.
 And they are often instigated by a beautiful but mysterious woman.
 The journey, in most cases, is both a physical one that involves travel and a metaphorical one, where the protagonist goes from one state of mind to another.
 The answers are never straightforward but along the journey these characters find elements of their personalities they did not know they had.

 10. About Schmidt (Payne, 2002)Jack Nicholson plays Warren Schmidt who sets out on a journey of self-discovery in his Winnebago motor home.
 Director Alexander Payne has made this sub-genre his own as another of his films – Sideways – also appears on this list.
 Shortly after retiring, Warren’s wife dies, leaving him alone.
 He decides to drive from Omaha in Nebraska to his daughter’s home in Denver to persuade her that her fiancé is no good for her.
 About Schmidt is a wonderfully moving and heartfelt drama, with a measured and downtrodden performance from Nicholson who appears in his element playing the broken old man Warren Schmidt.
 Kathy Bates is also excellent in a small role.